-Case managers are available to help Midland County residents impacted by the flood navigate local and federal resources.
+Case managers are available to help Midland County residents impacted by the flood navigate local and federal resources to meet their needs including basic needs, housing, repair assistance, and financial assistance.
 Case managers can be reached by phone from 9 a.m. to 5 p.m.
 Monday through Friday, or by appointment at 989-374-8000.

 Weekly Long Term Disaster Recovery Information Sessions

 Old Sessions: https://www.youtube.com/watch?v=6D6SnXmpM3w&list=PLGqkbvLwvDBXR9zCPlr096EWjDGWRg5MM